dask/dask/docs/source/dataframe-design.rst

 - Known categoricals have the ``categories`` known statically (on the ``_meta`` attribute).
 Each partition **must** have the same categories as found on the ``_meta`` attribute.
-- Unknown categoricals don't known the categories statically, and may have different categories in each partition.
+- Unknown categoricals don't know the categories statically, and may have different categories in each partition.
 Internally, unknown categoricals are indicated by the presence of ``dd.utils.UNKNOWN_CATEGORIES`` in the categories on the ``_meta`` attribute.
-Since most dataframe operations propogate the categories, the known/unknown status should propogate through operations (similar to how ``NaN`` does).
+Since most dataframe operations propogate the categories, the known/unknown status should propogate through operations (similar to how ``NaN`` propagates).

 For metadata specified as a description (option 2 above), unknown categoricals are created.